abhilashreddyy/NLP_project/PITCHME.md

 * extract most relevant answers for given keywords

 ---
+* Request cloud services for sentimet of each response for a survey and append sentiment to respective response in excel filename
+* Topics detected from given text corpus are used to generate word cloud
+* Keywords extracted are used for generating word cloud and extracting most relevant answers
+---
 ### Objectives achieved with azure services
 * Uses azure *sentiment analysis*(piechart)
 * Uses azure key word detection for *extracting keywords*(word cloud)